 The Borough of Queenscliffe Coastal and Marine Management Plan (CMMP) sets the strategic direction for marine and coastal Crown land managed by the Borough of Queenscliffe.
-It has been designed to align with the Marine and Coastal Act 2018 and associated policy.
+It helps translate the Marine and Coastal Act 2018 and associated policy at a local level.